-- Click the Take icon. - Right-click on the Current State item in the list and select Take.
+- Click Take in the Snapshots window toolbar. - Right-click on the Current State item in the list and select Take.

-In either case, a window is displayed prompting you for a snapshot name.
-This name is purely for reference purposes to help you remember the state of the snapshot.
+A dialog is displayed, prompting you for a snapshot name.
+This name is purely for reference purposes, to help you remember the state of the snapshot.
 For example, a useful name would be "Fresh installation from scratch, no Guest Additions", or "Service Pack 3 just installed".
-You can also add a longer text in the Description field.
+You can also add a longer text description in the Snapshot Description field.